pingcap/blog/tidb-in-meituan-dianping.md

     Extend the heartbeat interval from 1s to 2s.
 This policy has had positive results, as shown in the picture below:

     ![Response Time Before and After Optimization of the Insert Statement](media/response-time-before-and-after-optimization-of-the-insert-statement.png)
-    <center> Response Time Before and After Optimization of the Insert Statement </center>
+    <div class="caption-center"> Response Time Before and After Optimization of the Insert Statement </div>

 - Permanent solution